M66B/FairEmail/FAQ.md

 By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
 You can change this in the connection settings.

+You could enable to download only plain text only parts, but all messages will be without formatting (styling), and besides that, a plain text only part is not always sent, and worse, it is sometimes only a part of the message text, containing HTML and CCS.

 <br />

 <a name="faq41"></a>